Hydrothermal vent microbial communities: DNA repair

+Community Composition

 Bacterial Diversity

 The most abundant bacteria in hydrothermal vents are chemolithotrophs.
 These bacteria use reduced chemical species, most often sulfur, as sources of energy to reduce carbon dioxide to organic carbon.
 The chemolithotrophic abundance in a hydrothermal vent environment is determined by the available energy sources; different temperature vents have different concentrations of nutrients, suggesting large variation between vents.
 In general, large microbial populations are found in warm vent water plumes (25 °C), the surfaces exposed to warm vent plumes and in symbiotic tissues within certain vent invertebrates in the vicinity of the vent.

 Sulfur-oxidizing

 These bacteria use various forms of available sulfur (S−2, S0, S2O3−2) in the presence of oxygen.
 They are the predominant population in the majority of hydrothermal vents because their source of energy is widely available, and chemosynthesis rates increase in aerobic conditions.
 The bacteria at hydrothermal vents are similar to the types of sulfur bacteria found in other H2S-rich environments - except Thiomicrospira has replaced Thiobacillus.
 Other common species are Thiothrix and Beggiatoa, which is of particular importance because of its ability to fix nitrogen.